Lucius Lyon: Death and burial

 Lyon never married, and had no children.
 He died at the Detroit home of his nephew George W. Thayer on September 24, 1851.
 Lyon was buried at Elmwood Cemetery in Detroit.

 Legacy

 The Michigan locales South Lyon; Lyon Township, Oakland County; Lyon Township, Roscommon County; Lyon Lake; and Lyons Township are all named after Lyon.
 Notably, in 1836, Lucius Lyon purchased much of the property in a small village in Ionia County, Michigan, and renamed it Lyons.
 He platted the village, established the first post office and installed his brother, Truman, as the first postmaster, although he never lived in the village.

 Lyon Street and Lyon Square, both located in downtown Grand Rapids, Michigan, are named after him.
-In 2008, city leaders erected a bronze statue of Lyon's likeness downtown, part of a "Community Legends" initiative intended to pay tribute to pivotal figures in Grand Rapids history.
+In 2008, city leaders erected a bronze statue of Lyon's likeness downtown, as part of a "Community Legends" initiative intended to pay tribute to pivotal figures in Grand Rapids history.